Fred the Tree

 Fred the Tree has also been memorialized as a children's book by author Leigh Guest.

 For over a decade a group of volunteers named Fred's Elves decorates the tree each year with lights and holiday decorations including a solar powered menorah.
 Even the smaller tree that has sprouted next to Fred is decorated.

+Fred the Tree was heavily featured in the 2024 film Road House starring Jake Gyllenhaal.

-Fred the Tree (and his younger "brother" on the left), decorated for Christmas.
+Fred the Tree (and his younger "sister" on the left), decorated for Christmas.